Operators call on contractors to improve maintenance, vendors to simplify designs

 NPT, the familiar acronym for nonproductive time, is a three-letter word, but it might as well be a four-letter word to drilling contractors and operators, considering the negative connotations that come with it.

 Perhaps the negativity is well deserved.
-NPT brings to mind money wasted, time wasted, failures, budget overruns, unreliability, breakdowns, inefficiencies, plans gone awry, and many more of the unpleasant elements of a drilling operation.
+NPT brings to mind money wasted, time wasted, failures, budget overruns, unreliability, breakdowns, inefficiencies, plans gone awry, and many more of the unpleasant elements of drilling operations.
 But perhaps NPT is not as bad as it seems.
 For David Payne, Chevron VP of drilling and completions, NPT is not a performance metric of what has gone wrong but a way to identify things that can be better.

 Morris Keene, a drilling manager with Occidental Petroleum (Oxy), believes that the industry should not keep the definition of NPT so narrowly focused.
 To him, anything that happens outside the original well plan is NPT and should be counted as such.
 Only then will operators and drilling contractors really know where precious rig time is going, he said.